12PAIN/WebApplicationsDev/WFSApp/WFSApp/WEB-INF/classes/rest/Controller/ApiQuerys.md

         - 400 code if json cannot be serialized \
         - 200 code with "row_added" in json format if success

-4. DELETE /api/products - delete products
+4. DELETE /api/products/ - delete products

     Returns: \
         - 401 code If token expired \
         - 503 code if database is not available \
         - 400 code if json cannot be serialized \
         - 204 code if nothing to delete \
-        - 406 code if input json in null \
+        - 406 code if input json is null \
-        - 200 code with Int (count of deleted rows) in in json format if success
+        - 200 code with Int (count of deleted rows) in json format if success

-5. POST api/users/auth - auth user with data
+5. POST api/users/auth/ - auth user with data

     Returns: \
         - 503 code if database is not available \